beejjorgensen/bgpython/src/bgpython_chapter_10_func.md

 When we say `def do_the_math`, we're telling Python, "Hey, I'm making a brand new function from scratch called `do_the_math`.

-The part in the parentheses describes what _arguments_ can be passed to this function.
+The part in the parentheses is a list of what we call _parameters_.
+This describes what can be passed to the function.
+The actual values we pass to the function are called _arguments_.

 In this case, we can pass a single argument to our function.
 It will be represented inside the function by the variable `x`.

-When we call the function on line 6, `x` will be initialized with a _copy_ of the argument.
+When we call the function on line 6, `x` will be initialized with the argument, just as if it had been assigned to.
 So in this example, `x` will be assigned `30`, because that's the argument we passed to the function for that call.

-Variables inside the parentheses have a special name.
-They are called _parameters_.
+> In particular, whatever you pass as an argument will also be referred
+> to by the corresponding variable in the parameter list.

-Remember: _you pass in arguments that get copied into parameters_.
+Remember: _you pass in arguments that get assigned into parameters_.

-A parameter is a special type of _local variable_.
+A parameter is a special type of _local variable_, one that comes preinitialized with whatever value we passed in as an argument.
 We'll get into their story on line 2.

 ### Line 2: Compute the result {.unlisted .unnumbered}